JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 The `make_colorscheme()` function applies the first supplied function at each point on the colorscheme for the red values, the second function for the green values, and the third for the blue.
 You can use defined functions or supply anonymous ones.

+Values produced by the functions are clamped to 0.0 and 1.0 before they're converted to RGB values.

 ### Examples

-This example returns a smooth black to white gradient, because the `identity()` function gives back as good as it gets.
+The first example returns a smooth black to white gradient, because the `identity()` function gives back as good as it gets.

 ```@example drawscheme
 fscheme = make_colorscheme(identity, identity, identity)